AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

 !!! danger "Raspberry Pi Imager"
     **You must use the Raspberry Pi Imager,** even if you prefer another imager, and carefully follow the instructions below.
 Failure to do so will result in a system that won't boot or that you will not be able to login to.

+    Note: these instructions assume that you are using the **Raspberry Pi Imager, version 2.0.0 (or later)**

 You will install an image on a microSD card and go.
 This is the simplest install.
 For most nodes, the menus will walk you through the setup.